akshithkonda1/nexus-secure-ai-engine/README.md

+# This is Ryuzen, an AI ecosystem

-# Toron v1.6 — Ryuzen Nims Engine
+# Toron v1.6 — Ryuzen Engine

 The Toron engine is a cloud-neutral orchestration layer that secures prompts and responses with AES-256, masks PII, and exposes connectors for AWS, Azure, and GCP model backends.
 This repo packages the engine with container tooling, Helm charts, Terraform plans, and a full pytest harness so you can ship the system with confidence.